BSc(hons) BVetMed honsMBVNA MRCVS

 BSc BVetMed MRCVS

-Kirsty qualified from the Royal Veterinary College, London in July 2014, having previously obtained a degree in Zoology from Sheffield University in 2005.
-She has a particular interest in canine medicine and small furries, which she hopes to study further over the next few years.
+Kirsty qualified from the Royal Veterinary College, London in 2014, having previously obtained a degree in Zoology from Sheffield University in 2005.
+She has a particular interest in canine medicine.

 Skillful.
 Knowledgeable.
 Compassionate.